tboddyspargo/go-fetch-points/README.md

 # Considered, But Not Implemented

-It wasn't until late in my implementation that I realized that spending is just another kind of transaction creation.
-Rather than rewind to implement it with that core assumption, I decided to keep my existing implementation, which treats transactions as mutable, expendable data.
-This may not be appropriate in the real world, but I find that it addresses the core requirements of the project and I think it may have some performance advantages, as well.
+It wasn't until late in my implementation that I realized that spending could be considered just another kind of transaction creation.
+Rather than rewind my progress to implement it with that core assumption, I decided to keep my existing implementation, which treats transactions as mutable, expendable data.
+My approach may not be appropriate in the real world, but I find that it addresses the core requirements of the challenge and I think it may have some performance advantages, as well.

 # Usage